How many dogs and cats are put down in Japan every year and how is this done?

 1) Owner surrender:

-Before the 2013 animal law revision*1, pet owners could legally surrender their unwanted pets at Jichitai.
-It can be hard to imagine, but the Jichitai had trucks going around collecting dogs in some cities.
-After the law change was announced, there were still 24,385 dogs and cats brought to Jichitai and taken in as “exceptions” in 2014 even though the surrenders were refused and owners advised to look for new owners by themselves.
+Before the animal law revision*1 in 2013, pet owners could legally surrender their unwanted pets at Jichitai.
+It can be hard to imagine, but the Jichitai had/have trucks going around collecting unwanted dogs and cats in some cities.
+After the law was revised, there were still 24,385 dogs and cats brought to Jichitai and taken in as “exceptions” in 2014 even though the surrenders were refused and owners were advised to look for new owners by themselves.
+There is no doubt that some owners release their unwanted pets and that cause an increase of population of the strays.

 2) Reports to animal control:

-There is however no obligation to capture stray cats.
-They only take the injured ones or kittens that cannot survive on their own, which over 70% of the cats captured are kittens.
+There is however no obligation to trap stray cats.
+The injured cats or kittens that cannot survive on their own are usually taken in, and over 70% of the cats brought into Jichitai are kittens born as strays.

 3) Stray animals that people bring in:

 When people bring in a stray dog to Jichitai, the staff must check for rabies.
-As previously mentioned, they first read the microchip and if the owner is unknown, they release a notice that the dog is a “stray dog” on their website for 2 to 7 days.
-If the owner does not contact Jichitai or show up for his/her pet, then it will be determined if the stray dog is adoptable or not.
-However, if there is no space for the dog at that shelter, which does occur, it will be put down no matter if it is adoptable or not.
+As previously mentioned, they first read the microchip and if the owner is unknown, they release a notice to look for its owner on their website for 2 to 7 days.
+If the owner does not contact Jichitai or show up for his/her dog, then it will be determined if the stray dog is adoptable or not.
+However, if there is no space for the dog at that shelter, which happens on a regular basis, it would be put down no matter if it is adoptable or not.

-Unlike females of most other species, cats are induced ovulators which make their pregnancy rate 99%.
-Usually cats go into their first heat cycle at around 6 months of age.
-They inbreed, and female cats typically become pregnant up to three times a year to deliver an average of 5 to 8 kittens.
-Therefore, it is possible that two uncontrolled breeding cats can create more than 50 cats a year*3.
+Unlike females of most of other species, cats are induced ovulators which make their pregnancy rate 99%.
+Usually cats go into their first heat cycle at around 4-6 months of age.
+They inbreed, and female cats typically become pregnant up to three times a year to deliver an average of 4 to 6 kittens.
+Therefore, it is possible that over 50 kittens to be reproduced within a year with just a pair of male and female cat*3.

 There were originally no wild dogs in Japan before, which means all stray dogs today are either pre-owned or descendants from domesticated ones.
-On the other hand, two kinds of wild cats exist.
+On the other hand, there are two kinds of wild cats in Japan.
 However, those that end up at animal shelters are all domesticated cats or descendants of them.
-Understanding the origin of where these animals come from leads us to understand the primary reason for why they are being put down, which unfortunately is these pet’s being continuously being abandoned by their owners.
+Finding out where all of these animals at the shelters come from leads us to understand that the primary reason of why they are being put down is because dogs and cats were/are continuously being abandoned by their owners.

 Below are common reasons for giving up a pet:

-Before the revised Act on Welfare and Management of Animals*4 was finally passed into law in 2013, most of the owner surrenders were claimed as “inconvenience,” such as: the owners moving into a place where pets were not allowed, barking issues, watch dogs becoming useless due to getting old, cannot afford the vet fee, “not cute” anymore, the breed is not fashionable anymore, pets got sick, not willing to face the pets’ death, and so on.
+Before the revised Act on Welfare and Management of Animals*4 was finally passed into law in 2013, most of the owner surrenders were claimed as “inconvenience,” such as: the owners moving into a place where pets were not allowed, barking issues, watch dogs becoming useless due to ageing, financial issues, “not cute” anymore, the breed is not fashionable anymore, pets get sick, not willing to face the pets’ death, and so on.

-Notices are not posted for owner surrender pets taken into a shelter.
-If they are determined to be adoptable, they can be: put up for adoption, adopted by the shelter as their training dogs, or taken by animal welfare organizations.
-However, the rest will be put down without any second chance given.
+Jichitai doesn’t release a notice for owner surrenders.
+If the pets are determined as adoptable, they can either be put up for adoption, adopted by the shelter as their training dogs, or taken by animal welfare organizations.
+However, the rest will be put down without any second chance.

-These are not the only reasons; however, pet abandonment by their owners are a fundamental factor for a huge number of innocent dogs and cats being put down especially when it comes to dog owners.
+These are not the only reasons; however, pet abandonment by its owner is a fundamental factor for a huge number of innocent dogs and cats being put down.

 Why do owners abandon their pets in the first place?

-The Japanese pet industry is a huge market as it generates sales of over 1.4 trillion yen; however, society does not seem to be as pet friendly.
+The Japanese pet industry is a huge market as it generates sales of over 1.5 trillion yen; however, our society does not seem to be pet friendly.

-• First, people are encouraged to buy pets on impulse at most of the pet shops without a matching test to see if the particular pet suits the buyer’s lifestyle, home environment, family structure, personality, and more.
-They also lack in educating people about the characteristics of the breed.
-Many owners who give up their pets complain about their pets’ unexpected growth and barking behavior, which could be solved if there were a matching test.
+• First, people are used to see pet shops in any cities and are encouraged to buy on impulse without the staff checking if the particular pet suits the buyer’s lifestyle, home environment, family members, former pets’ personality, and so on.
+They also lack of educating buyers about the characteristics of the breed.
+Many owners who give up their pets complain about their pets’ unexpected growth and behaviour, which could be solved if there were a matching test or given enough information before their purchase.

-• Secondly, there are not many apartments that allow pets.
-Many pet owners do not have “security nets,” which are places or people that their pets can be taken to to be cared for in case of emergencies.
-As a result many of them are surrendered as their living environment changes.
+• Second, there are not many pet friendly apartments in Japan.
+Many pet owners do not have “security nets,” whether shelters or fosters where their pets can be cared for in case of emergencies.
+As a result, many of them are surrendered as the owners’ living environment changes.

-• Lastly, but not least, senior pet owners are often forced to be separated from their pets as they move into nursing homes.
-Today, more than a quarter of the country’s population is over 65 years old and there are only a few nursing homes where seniors can move in with their pets.
+• Last, but not least, senior pet owners are often forced to be separated from their pets as they move into nursing homes.
+In 2020, about one third of the population is over 65 years old and there are only a few nursing homes where seniors can move in with their pets.

 As mentioned on our “Before adopting animals” page, pet owners must consider being responsible for their pets for the rest of their lives before adopting one.
-When people start realizing the importance in considering what it means to have a pet before buying pets on impulse at stores, we will be able to get closer to ending animal culling as the number of abandoned pets would decrease.
+When people start realizing the importance of considering what it means to have adopt a pet before buying them on impulse at pet shops, we will be able to get closer to ending animal culling as the number of abandoned pets would decrease and more animals would be taken out from the shelters.

 It’s more than just reducing the number of animal culling

-The average of reduced numbers from animal culling between 2009 and 2014 is 25,699 per year.
-Through efforts to rescue more dogs and cats from shelters and putting them up for adoption, we will be able to achieve the number of “0” animal culling someday in the future.
+The average of reduced numbers of the animal culling between 2009 and 2014 is 25,699 per year.
+Through efforts to rescue more dogs and cats from shelters and putting them up for adoption, we may be able to achieve the number of “0” animal culling of healthy dogs and cats someday in the future.

 Unfortunately, this will not change anything for the ones that will be put down somewhere in Japan tomorrow.
-It’s the only “life” they have and no one can give it back once it is gone.
+It’s the only “life” they have, and no one can give another life once it is gone.

-As we try to end animal culling, it is also important to make sure that each one of them is adopted by a forever home.
-Some animal welfare organizations take in far more dogs and cats than they can, even though they do not have enough staff to care for them all.
+As we try to end animal culling, it is also important to make sure that each rescue is adopted by a forever home.
+Many animal welfare organizations take in too many dogs and cats, even though they do not have enough staff or space to foster.
 It is sad that these animals are forced to live under stress by sharing a space with so many others.
-The staff at these organizations does their best to find new homes for all the furry friends once abandoned by their owners.
+The staff at these organizations do their best to find new homes for the rescued animals, but sometimes they adopt out without screening the new owner well.

 ‘The greatness of a nation and its moral progress can be judged by the way its animals are treated.’ by Mahatma Gandhi